kalmarek/AbstractPermutations.jl/README.md

 ## Testing of the interface

 We provide test suite for the interface.
-If `APerm` is your implementation you can test it via the following.
+An example implementation [`ExamplePerms.Perm`](https://github.com/kalmarek/AbstractPermutations.jl/blob/main/test/perms_by_images.jl) can be tested via the following.

 ```julia
 julia> using AbstractPermutations